 With government bonds in the US and UK yielding more than 3%, we decided to start carefully increasing the 'duration', or interest-rate-sensitivity, of our bond portfolios.
-We did this by buying more UK Treasury 4 1/2 2032 and dollar-denominated Asian Development Bank 1.5% 2031 bonds.
+We did this by buying more US Treasury 1.875% 2032 and UK Treasury 41/4% 2032 bonds.
 While rates likely have further to rise, we believe it's time to start adding these sorts of assets to protect ourselves if yields fall suddenly, as they would if the world tumbles into recession, for instance.
 It helps our decision that these bonds are now offering yields that begin with a three rather than a zero.
-We also added to sterling corporate bonds through the Lloyds Banking Group 1.875% Senior 2026 bonds, again because yields became much more attractive.